-We specialise in Social and Communication difficulties and our academy has resourced provision which meets the needs of up to 8 children or young people between the ages of 7 and 11 years, who have social and communication difficulties.
+We specialise in Social and Communication difficulties and our academy has Local Authority resourced provision which meets the needs of up to 8 children or young people between the ages of 7 and 11 years, who have social and communication difficulties.
 Small group specialist teaching is offered with many pupils having regular opportunities for supported inclusion into the mainstream academy.
+We also offer specialist teaching in an additional Key Stage 2 and Early Years / Key Stage 1 small group teaching.